Pros-Perix/px-ui/README.md

 ## Tips for Contributors

-* Always **extend root Storybook configs** in per-package `main.ts`/`preview.ts`
+- Use our defined style classes instead of tailwind classes
-* Use static Tailwind class strings for purge friendliness
+- Keep `@px-ui/core` as the single source of truth for design tokens
-* Keep `@px-ui/core` as the only source of design system and Tailwind config
+- All components are built with accessibility in mind using Base UI
-* Keep component logic dumb (UI only), delegate smart behavior to consumers
+- Run the lint before committing: `pnpm run lint`

 ---